The Porsche Boxster prototype,

 and rear wheels.
 It is a true driver's car.
 It closely resembles the prototype first shown

 at the 1993 Detroit Auto Show.
-The mid-engine layout meant that there was no rear seat,
+The mid-engine layout means that there is no rear seat,

-but there were 2 trunks.
+but there are 2 trunks.
 One in front and one in the back.